ibm-cloud-docs/databases-for-elasticsearch/learn-dashboard-overview.md

 ## Recent Tasks

 Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.
+Depending on how busy your deployment is, successful tasks can be shown for 24-48 hours.
+Unsuccessful tasks may show for 7-8 days.
+A historical record of tasks from any time period is available through the [Activity Tracker integration](/docs/databases-for-elasticsearch?topic=cloud-databases-activity-tracker).

 ## Connections